duxhz/EmployeesO7/README.md

 # Employees List- Outfit7 expertise test

-This is a final version of my expertise test, an Android App that is capable of storing and receiving data with Room Persistance Library, RXJava2 using the MVVM(LiveData) and Repository Patterns.
+This is a final version of my expertise test, an Android App that is capable of storing and receiving data with Room Persistance Library, RXJava2, Retrofit using the MVVM(LiveData) and Repository Pattern.

 ## Building the App